 Any other non-recurring charges

-It’s important to be as honest and transparent as possible with your ARR math to get an accurate picture of your company’s health, which you can use to forecast and to present to interested investors when the time comes.
+It’s important to be as honest and transparent as possible with your ARR methodology so you can get an accurate read on your company’s health, and when the time comes, so you can present achievable forecasts to interested investors.

 If all your subscriptions are annual, your ARR will be relatively simple to calculate.
-However, when you’re taking monthly and multi-year subscriptions into account, plus one-off fees and discounts, things can get a little more sticky.
+However, when you’re taking monthly and multi-year subscriptions into account, plus one-off fees and discounts, things can get a little trickier.

 If a customer signs up for your product for 4 years, at a total cost of $40,000, plus a cost for sign-up and training fees of $8,000, the calculation should be: